+A segment is a region of contiguous memory.
 The most important problem with base-and-bounds relocation is that there is only one segment for each process.
-A segment is a region of contiguous memory.

-Segmentation generalizes the base-and-bounds technique by allowing each process to be split over several segments.
+Segmentation generalizes the base-and-bounds technique by allowing each process to be split over several segments (i.e., multiple base-bounds pairs).
 A segment table holds the base and bounds of each segment.
 Although the segments may be scattered in memory, each segment is mapped to a contiguous region.

-Additional fields (Read/Write and Shared) in the segment table adds protection and sharing capabilities to segments.
+Additional fields (Read/Write and Shared) in the segment table adds protection and sharing capabilities to segments (i.e., permissions)